 Linking a Program using a Monitor or Smart TV (for System Admins)

-- If using your widescreen TV as a PC/Mac monitor, open your browser and login to your intranet as the targeted Contributor for the JostleTV Program you wish to run.
+- If using your widescreen TV as a PC/Mac monitor, open your browser and login to your platform as the targeted user for the JostleTV Program you wish to run.

 - If using a Smart TV, or similar display device, connect it to the internet, either directly through your router with an ethernet cable or by setting up your TV’s wireless connection (usually found in its Network Settings menu).
 Also, log into your Jostle platform via the Jostle desktop or mobile app.

 - You have two options.
-On your monitor or SmartTV, either: download the JostleTV app from the Google Play store* and then open it (best option) OR open a browser tab** and enter the following URL: https://tv.jostle.us (using this method results in JostleTV running with a 4-hour timeout limit).
+On your monitor or SmartTV, either: download the JostleTV app from the Google Play store* and then open it (best option) OR open a browser tab** and enter the following URL: https://tv.jostle.us.

 - Either way, a screen with a numeric code should appear.
 Copy down the numeric code.

-- Go to your intranet's Main Navigation, click the action menu icon (three dots) next to the Admin Settings link.
+- Go to your platform's Main Navigation, click the action menu icon (three dots) next to the Admin Settings link.

 - From the popover menu select TV settings